oleander/remap/README.md

 ### Fixed & semi-fixed values

-A mapper can define required options using `option`.
+A mapper can require options using the `option` method.
-These values can be referenced any where in the mapper and can be set to a fixed path using `set`.
+An option can be referenced from within callbacks and via `set`.

 ``` ruby
 class Mapper < Remap::Base